reynaldi08/MostransProjectAssignment/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.

-## Link Deployment
+## Link Deployment (Firebase)
 https://mostran-project.web.app/